 These words constitute a naked, unadorned statement of the ideology behind the World Economic Forum’s project to ‘reset’ the world, economically, socially, politically, and even biologically.
 It is issued by one Yuval Noah Harari, Professor of History at the Hebrew University of Jerusalem and lead adviser to Klaus Schwab, Director of the World Economic Forum.
 As a hyper-active ‘public intellectual’, Harari seems to have won the role of chief propagandist of the scientific dictatorship the WEF seeks to usher in under the banner of their ‘Great Reset’.

 Harari has said and written a great deal about the new creed of ‘dataism’, and has used the same phrases in many interviews and articles, but this quotation captures perhaps his most brutally nihilistic formulation of the totalitarian reality he insists we are now entering, exposing the philosophy of the biodigital convergence in its most most reductive, anti-human terms.
 It is more than a political statement; its sneering, triumphalist tone — ‘the whole idea… that humans have this ‘soul’ or ‘spirit’… that’s over’ — seems to reveal a personal animus against any such metaphysical ideas as offences against scientific materialism.
-However, as the non-totalitarian world knows quite well, to quote Hannah Arendt, “Science in the instances of both business publicity and totalitarian propaganda is obviously only a surrogate for power,” (The Origins of Totalitarianism p345), and Harari has admitted as much: “Science isn’t really about truth, it’s about power.”
-This comes close to an admission that his own mechanistic-materialist outlook, too, is predicated not on science but on power.
-And when he announces in this grandiose and scientistic fashion the end of soul, spirit and free will, he is speaking not for truth but for power.
+However, as the student of history knows very well, to quote Hannah Arendt, “Science in the instances of both business publicity and totalitarian propaganda is obviously only a surrogate for power,” (The Origins of Totalitarianism p345), and Harari has admitted as much: “Science isn’t really about truth, it’s about power.”
+This comes close to an admission that his own mechanistic-materialist, scientistic outlook, too, is predicated not on the pursuit of truth, but the worship of power.
+And when he announces in his grandiose and scientistic fashion the end of soul, spirit and free will, he is speaking not for truth, but for power.

 “Due to improved techniques the elite will have greater control over the masses; and because human work will no longer be necessary the masses will be superfluous, a useless burden on the system.
 If the elite is ruthless they may simply decide to exterminate the mass of humanity.
 If they are humane they may use propaganda or other psychological or biological techniques to reduce the birth rate until the mass of humanity becomes extinct, leaving the world to the elite.
 Or, if the elite consists of soft-hearted liberals, they may decide to play the role of good shepherds to the rest of the human race.
 They will see to it that everyone’s physical needs are satisfied, that all children are raised under psychologically hygienic conditions, that everyone has a wholesome hobby to keep him busy, and that anyone who may become dissatisfied undergoes ‘treatment’ to cure his ‘problem.’
 Of course, life will be so purposeless that people will have to be biologically or psychologically engineered either to remove their need for the power process or make them ‘sublimate’ their drive for power into some harmless hobby.
 These engineered human beings may be happy in such a society, but they will most certainly not be free.
 They will have been reduced to the status of domestic animals.”